 "The problem is too big, where do I sign?" or:

 "If that's the size of the problem and the cost of solving it, I'll keep paying for the problem."

 Either way, you'll have done them a service - and you'll likely have landed a sale.

-And if not, you'll have lost a sale and eliminated a deal what wasn't meant to close anyway, and that's a good thing on any day.
+And if not, you'll have lost a sale and eliminated a deal from your pipeline that wasn't worthy of your time.
+You win either way.